ICPC-TUM/website/content/news/auticpc15.md

 Amirkabir ICPC 2015 is the perfect preparation for NWERC 2015 and also a good chance to try competitive programming for newcomers.

+You are allowed to bring printed and/or handwritten material you might want to use during the contest.

 ## When & Where
 Friday, 20.11.2015, 12:00 - 5:00 p.m. in room [MI 02.07.038](https://portal.mytum.de/campus/roomfinder/roomfinder_viewmap?mapid=121&roomid=02.07.038@5607).